 Q. My daughter insists she wants to play with the two girls who live next door but she comes home every time highly emotional and upset.
-I watch them without her around and the older one is extremely mean bullying the younger one.
+I watch them without her around and the older one seems to be extremely mean to the younger one.
 I am not sure how to avoid this situation, or what to say to my daughter.
-I don't understand why she wants to play with kids who are clearly mean and not willing to play reciprocally.
+I don't understand why she wants to play with kids who are clearly not willing to play reciprocally.
 She has reported that other kids at school don’t want to play with her.
-I think she might be bullying at school, having learned this behavior from the neighborhood kids.
+I am afraid that she might be harsh with her classmates at school, having learned this behavior from the neighborhood kids.

 Children’s minds don’t naturally accept these wads of unloving experience.
 The way children try to get help with unloving experience is to display it openly—that is, to say the kind of thing that was said to them, to exclude another child the way they were excluded, to call someone a name they heard called on the playground.
-This is where bullying starts.
+This is where this kind of hurting starts.
 They do this when they feel upset, tight with fear, or far from the feel of love.

 The most vital thing you do as a parent is to connect.

 Children need their parents to take the time to make warm eye contact, to cuddle, to wrestle, to play, to hang out, to be available, and to offer limits when their children’s behavior turns sour.